 Improves flexibility, stability and strengthens the lower back and abs.

-As we have mentioned above, you cannot do all the Pilate exercises during pregnancy.
-Some need to be avoided.
+As we have mentioned above, you cannot do all the pilates exercises, there are also some exercises to avoid during pregnancy.

 Pilates Exercises to Avoid During Pregnancy